Prabhjeet02/PrabhjeetBookStore/PrabhjeetBookStore/README.txt

 2022-11-08   1411..
 completed with slides and
 Updated the README :-) but still not able to display the category when i create it. :-(

+2022-11-10   1100..
+in class, again try to solve that error. there was no database on lab computer so first connected to database but still error is occuring :\